Ergogenic agents (food additives)

 Food additives containing boron

 Boron increases muscle mass and reduces fat.
-It is a micronutrient, which is contained in insignificant amounts in a suit, plums, nuts, apple puree and grape juice ...
+It is a micronutrient found in small amounts in raisins, plums, nuts, applesauce, and grape juice...

 Main functions: prevent fatigue, increase aerobic endurance.
-Although in theory the use of ARC as an ergogenic tool seems reasonable, but the available scientific data are limited and ...
+Although the use of ACRC as an ergogenic aid seems theoretically justified, the available scientific data is limited and...

 Beta-hydroxy-beta-methylbutyrate (HMB)